floccusaddon/website/faq.md

 # I am currently using a different tool to sync my browser data.
 Can I use this with floccus?
 No, any other sync tool affecting your browser bookmarks will lead to duplication and possibly corrupt data.
 Please disable any active browser syncing tool before using floccus.

+# Some of my topmost folders are missing in one of my browsers.
+How can I avoid this?
+Browsers usually do not allow you to create items in the toplevel root folder (/), that space is reserved for special folders like Mobile bookmarks, Bookmarks bar, Other bookmarks.
+Any attempts by floccus to create items inside the root folder (whether in Kiwi or on any other Browser) will fail.
+The intention is that the built-in Sync mechanism of the browser vendor or some other native browser process will create and manage these folders, so it's by design that extensions are not able to write to it.

+If you are missing some toplevel folders on a browser, try setting a different local folder to sync to in the floccus settings.
+E.g. instead of syncing to the absolute root folder, sync to a folder one level deeper, like Bookmarks Bar on Desktop or Mobile Bookmarks on mobile.